Skip to main content

 • Difficulty concentrating

 10 to 30 minutes prior to an attack, some people experience the aura phase.
-Aura may also continue in the headache phase of an attack.
+Aura may also occur during the headache phase of an attack.
 These symptoms may include:

 • Seeing bright or flashing lights or zig-zag lines